argiacomi/react-base-components/src/components/Utils/Popper/README.md

 **offset**

-- The offset of the tooltip from the anchor element.
+- The offset of the popper from the anchor element.
 - Default is `5`

 ```javascript